jmquigley/util.fixture/README.md

 ... // your test
 ```

 Similar to a simple fixture above.
-If the fixture contains a file with the name `obj.json` then it will load the fixture, parse this JSON, perform template replacement, and save it within the fixture in an exposed field named `fixture.obj`.
+If the fixture contains a file with the name `obj.json` then it will load the fixture with this JSON file, parse this JSON, perform template replacement, and save it within the fixture in an exposed field named `fixture.obj` and `fixture.jsonObj` (these will reference the same object).
 The structure of the fixture would be:

 ```
 ./__tests__/fixtures/simple-json/